 For this experiment we generate a VoIP flow between a source and a destination that is located one hop away from the source.
 We then repeat this for destinations that are two hops, three hops, and four hops away from the source node.
-In each case, we measure the average delay experienced by the packets, and the results averaged over the 10 different source-destinations pairs are plotted in Figure 7.
-In all the figures presented in this section, the plots corresponding to the static channel allocation are labeled as 'Static' and those obtained for the case where we use the fixed channel for real time flows are labeled as 'Fixed'.
+In each case, we measure the average delay, the maximum delay, and the jitter experienced by the packets, and the results averaged over the 10 different source-destinations pairs are plotted in Figures 6, 7, and 9, respectively.
+In all the figures, the plots corresponding to the static channel allocation are labeled as 'Static' and those obtained for the case where we use the fixed channel for real time flows are labeled as 'Fixed'.

-From Figure 7, we first observe that the average delays experienced by the VoIP packets in the case of SHORT and Static are always lower than 5 ms, irrespective of the number of hops.
+From Figure 6, we first observe that the average delays experienced by the VoIP packets in the case of SHORT and Static are always lower than 5 ms, irrespective of the number of hops.
 We also observe that the delays in the case of Fixed and HMCP allocations are much higher than SHORT or Static allocation, and the difference increases significantly as the number of hops increase.
-As mentioned in Section 3, the main reason for higher delays in the case of HMCP is the need to switch the channels at every hop along the multihop path.
+As mentioned in Section III, the main reason for higher delays in the case of HMCP is the need to switch the channels at every hop along the multihop path.
 In the case of Fixed channel allocation, the delays are comparatively lower than HMCP owing to the fact that the fixed radios are used for transmitting the VoIP packets.
 However, the delays are still high when compared to SHORT or Static.
-One reason for this is that the fixed radio has to share its transmission opportunity with that of the packets in the switchable radio, as explained in Section 3.
+One reason for this is that the fixed radio has to share its transmission opportunity with that of the packets in the switchable radio, as explained in Section III.
 Though the average delay of about 38 ms in the case of HMCP for the 4 hop case is acceptable for VoIP packets, the rate at which the delay grows with the number of hops is significant and the delays may become unacceptable in the case of real multichannel deployments, where more than 4 hops may be common.
-Even in the case of 4 hops, we observed that there were packets that experience more than 200 ms delays (not shown here), which is, certainly unacceptable for VoIP.
+Even in the case of 4 hops, we observed that there were packets that experience more than 200 ms delays as shown in the Figure 7, which is certainly unacceptable for VoIP.
+The jitter values shown in Figure 9 indicate that we can have arbitrarily small jitter buffer at the receivers for the case of SHORT or Static protocols, as in this case the jitter values are always lower than 1 ms in all four settings.
+The jitter values for the HMCP protocol, though low, are growing with the number of hops and may necessitate longer jitter buffers for traffic that are sent farther than 4 hops.